 Written by Families Love Travel Contributor, Stephanie Feingold.
 Find more about Stephanie, as well as her other articles here.
 In her writing and her travels, Stephanie prioritizes authentic experiences, delicious meals, impressionable moments, and balancing the iconic with the path-less-traveled.

-Plus, don’t miss her 8 Perfect Summer Activities in the Catskills with Kids or her 6 Stunning Beaches and Swimming Holes in the Catskills with Kids to plan your ultimate guide to the Catskills with kids!
+Plus, don’t miss her 8 Perfect Summer Activities in the Catskills with Kids to plan your ultimate guide to the Catskills with kids!